Why do CIMA case studies fail at high rates?

 When should you take outside help?

 Solo case-study study works for candidates who failed marginally and can self-diagnose.
 Get outside help (tutor, structured course, or AI-adaptive case-study prep) if: you've failed the same case study twice, you can't identify which failure mode is you, your mock case-study answers are technically correct but not getting marks, or you've never been formally taught case-study answer structure.
 Online providers offer case-study-specific resit support — pre-seen analysis frameworks, scenario practice, examiner-style feedback.
-The cost is significantly less than another £253 sitting fee + lost quarterly window.
+The cost is significantly less than another sitting fee plus a lost quarterly window.

 Frequently asked